evshary/cheat-sheet/Tools/Useful_CMD.md

   - `ssh -A <IP>`

 # nohup
-Make sure the program can continue running while the session exits (ssh)
+Make sure the program can continue running while the session exits (ssh).
+That is, ignore SIGHUP signal after session exits

 * Run: `nohup ./myprogram &`
 * See output: